helloprasanna/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 - Key - Name of object to be stored
 - Value - Data being stored - made up of a sequence of bytes
 - Version ID - Version signifier
-- Metadata - Data about the data you are storing - date stored, size,
+- Metadata - Data about the data you are storing - date stored, size, tags
 - Subresource
     - Access Control Lists
     - Torrents